vorakl/aves/README.md

 * `SITEDESC`, a site's description
 * `CONTACT_URL`, a link to contacs of an owner of a site
 * `START_URL`,  a start point of a site (like 'news/' or 'pages/about/')
+* `SITE_VERSION`, a version for static assets, e.g. js, css, ico
+* `SITE_KEYWORDS`, a list of key words which appear in the html header
 * `DISPLAY_MENU`, all `DISPLAY_*` are self-explained and do what is expected
 * `DISPLAY_ITEMS_ON_MENU`
 * `DISPLAY_SIDEBAR`